RobertOpitz/shinyRrisk/README.md

 # shinyRrisk
-App for stochastic, quantitative risk assesmment using R and Shiny.
+App for stochastic, quantitative risk assessment using R and Shiny.
+This app runs in your web browser.

 # Download